 François Chalain would choose Philippe Briand as the designer and, in a few short months together, they would create the Oceanis 350 followed quickly by the 430.
 Success was instant and the production lines were full once again.

-This is one of the most popular model in The Oceanis Yacht range.
+This is one of the most popular models in The Oceanis Yacht range.

 Reviving The First Yacht